spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/5-troubleshooting/1-debugging-stream-apps.md

     E --> |No| E
 ```

-Sinks obtain data from an input channel and for example store the that data in an external repository.
+Sinks obtain data from an input channel and do something with it (such as storing the that data in an external repository).
-Ensure the proper class level annotation `@EnableBinding(Sink.class)` is present and the handler method is implemented.
+Ensure that the proper class level annotation (`@EnableBinding(Sink.class)`) is present and that the handler method is implemented.
 The handler method should use an output channel of `Source.INPUT`.

 ## Debugging Cloud Foundry Deployments

+The following diagram shows a typical debugging process for Cloud Foundry deployments:

 ```mermaid
 graph TD;